ash-roof/archnite/README.md

-# archnite
+# Archnite

-archnite is public API for Arch Linux and AUR packages with an accompanying client for browsing packages and generating long package install commands.
+Archnite is public API for Arch Linux and AUR packages with an accompanying client for browsing packages and generating long package install commands.

+Archnite is now live!
+Check out the client [here](https://archnite.omarashraf.dev).
+The API is also hosted [here](https://api.archnite.omarashraf.dev) and is completely free for public use, with documentation coming soon.

 ## Table of Contents